How to Hand-Plaster Walls to Cover Wallpaper and Damage

 What about texturing?
 Visit Home Depot, Lowes, or your local hardware store to see other tools to use in texturing.
 There are combs and sponges that can be used for different effects.
 You can also use crumpled up aluminum foil to roll across the wall.

 Do you have to work quickly?
 Not really.
 The joint compound remains workable for an hour or more, so you can experiment with different looks.
 Once it is allowed to dry, you can still go over it with more plaster if you don't like it.
 Moreover, if you can't finish the project, you can stop and finish later.
 Just wrap up the joint compound to keep it from drying out.
 It is easy to add to a wall you’ve already started, and you will never know it wasn’t done in one setting after it is painted.

 How can I get different hand-plastering looks?

 Depending on how thick you put the plaster on the walls and how you swipe the knife across, you can get some very different kinds of looks.
 You can have a wavy look, a rough look, or a prickly look.
 Look at my pictures for ideas and you can also look at design books.

 How long does it take?
 Believe it or not, this is a very quick home project.
 I’ve done a whole bathroom in an evening.
 In fact, I’ve often liked the rooms I did quickly better.

 Covering Up Popcorn Ceiling

 When can you paint?
 You will need to let the plaster dry completely before painting.
-You will know when it is dry when it changes color (from dark grey to light grey for all-purpose, from grey to white for lightweight).
+You will know when it is dry when it changes color (from dark gray to light gray for all-purpose, from gray to white for lightweight).
 It should also feel dry to the touch.
 Depending on the air temperature and humidity, this can take a few days to a week.

 What do you do to finish?
 Usually, I just paint over the plaster with one or two coats of high-quality paint.
 I like to use Behr paint with primer because it covers so easily.
 Use a thicker roller to get into the grooves of the plaster.